akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold stood in the great hall, leaning on his stick, the staghound at his feet.
 He was surrounded by half a dozen knights, their faces alight with recognition.

 "Rauthulfr?
 The Red‑Wolf?
 The one who held the line at Bridgnorth with the Ten Knights!
-The one who pulled the King's brother from the Severn mudflats!"
+The one who pulled the King’s brother from the Severn mudflats!"

 Harold grunted.
 "I pulled a fool from a river.
 The fool happened to be a prince."